stark-of-zenon/zenon-developer-commons/docs/README.md

 - **Architecture** — Deep dives into how the Network of Momentum works internally.
 - **Research** — Exploratory analysis, open questions, and investigations.
+- **Feasibility** — Infrastructure studies that do not modify verification, consensus, or trust model.
 - **Proposals** — Well-structured improvement ideas or development paths.
 - **Notes** — Raw thoughts, summaries, references, and draft materials.